Niklaus Troxler: Biography

-Troxler is a member of the Alliance Graphique Internationale.
-His posters are represented in the most renowned design collections worldwide, including the Museum of Modern Art in New York City, the Museum of Modern Art in Toyama, Hamburg's Museum for Art and Industry, the German Poster Museum in Essen, and the Stedelijk Museum in Amsterdam.
+Troxler's graphic works, particularly his concert posters and record cover designs, have achieved widespread international recognition.
+He is an elected member of the Alliance Graphique Internationale (AGI).
+His posters are held in major permanent design collections worldwide, including the Museum of Modern Art (MoMA) in New York City, the Museum of Modern Art in Toyama, Hamburg's Museum for Art and Industry, the German Poster Museum in Essen, the Stedelijk Museum in Amsterdam, the Museum Für Gestaltung (Design Museum) Zürich.

-Troxler was professor for communication design at the State Academy of Fine Arts Stuttgart from 1998 to 2013.
+From 1998 to 2013, Troxler was professor for communication design at the State Academy of Fine Arts Stuttgart.

+Awards and honors

+Troxler has received numerous international design accolades and cultural distinctions for his poster designs and contribution to visual arts: